stefan-niemeyer/githooks/README.md

 $ mv githooks <folder-in-your-PATH>
 ```

-## Initialization
+## 1.1 Initialization
 When you use `githooks` for the first time, you need to set up the usage by calling
 ```shell
 $ githooks init
 ```

-init-command will create all necessary configuration files under `$HOME/.githooks` such as `commit-msg` and `githooks.log`.
+The `init` command will create all necessary configuration files under `$HOME/.githooks` such as `commit-msg` and `githooks.log`.
-If you are not familiar with githooks, please don't touch these files.
+If you are not familiar with `githooks`, please don't touch these files.

-## Adding a Project
+## 1.2 Adding a Project

 ```shell
 $ githooks add
 ```
-**add** command will add a new project to githooks project's list by given project name, and it's workspace.
+The **add** command will add a new project to `githooks` projects list by a given project name, and it's workspace.
-Once it's done, it will generate a config file under the home-dir with following pattern: `.gitconfig-<PROJECT_NAME>`
+Once it's done, it will generate a config file under the home directory with the following pattern: `.gitconfig-<PROJECT_NAME>`
-Because githooks is basically a git-extension, it will append extra-config at the bottom of `$HOME/.gitconfig`.
+Because `githooks` is basically a Git extension, it will append extra config at the bottom of `$HOME/.gitconfig`.

-## Listing the Projects
+## 1.3 Listing the Projects
-With **list** it will show user all from githooks managed projects as list view.
+By calling **list** `githooks` prints a list with all projects it 'manages'.

-## Deleting a Project
+## 1.4 Deleting a Project
-**delete** will list all githooks-projects.
-User can select one of projects to delete by moving cursor.
+**delete** will list all `githooks` projects.
+The user can select one of the projects to delete by moving the cursor.
-If a project was removed successfully, it's config files will also be removed or updated by githooks.
+If a project was removed successfully, it's config files will also be removed or updated by `githooks`.
-Here again, if you are not familiar with githooks, just do not touch such config files, otherwise githooks will lose the control of it.
+Here again, if you are not familiar with `githooks`, just do not touch these config files, otherwise `githooks` will lose the control of it.

-## Under the Hood
+# 2 Under the Hood
-After adding the projects **Alpha** and **Beta** `githooks` will have created the following
+Let's assume, you have called `githooks init` and added the projects **Alpha** and **Beta** with `githooks add`.
+Then `githooks` will have created the following
 file / folder structure

 ```